 The bill amends and reenacts various sections of the Louisiana Revised Statutes to enhance protections for free speech and First Amendment rights on public postsecondary education campuses.
-It changes the heading of Part XIV from "Campus Free Expression" to "Speech and First Amendment Protected Expressive Activities on Campuses."
-The bill defines "free speech and First Amendment protected expressive activities" and outlines exclusions, such as activities funded by foreign terrorist organizations or those that violate criminal law.
-It also emphasizes the importance of individual dignity and prohibits discrimination based on political ideas, affiliations, or ideology.
+It changes the heading of Part XIV from "Campus Free Expression" to "Speech and First Amendment Protected Expressive Activities on Campuses" and introduces new definitions and provisions regarding free speech, lawful assembly, and religious liberty.
+The bill explicitly prohibits discrimination based on political ideas, affiliations, or ideology and outlines the rights of students, faculty, and staff regarding expressive activities.
+It also establishes that public institutions cannot deny benefits to political or faith-based organizations based on their beliefs.

 SB294 Engrossed: 17:31(1), 17:32(A)